 Routing via a centralized anchor often results in non-optimal routes, thereby increasing the end-to-end delay.
 The problem is manifested, for example, when accessing a nearby server or servers of a Content Delivery Network (CDN), or when receiving locally available IP multicast or sending IP multicast packets.
 (Existing route optimization is only a host-based solution.
-On the other hand, localized routing with PMIPv6 [RFC6705] addresses only a part of the problem where both the MN and the CN are located in the PMIP domain and attached to a MAG, and is not applicable when the CN is outside the PMIP domain or does not behave like an MN.)
+On the other hand, localized routing with PMIPv6 [RFC6705] addresses only a part of the problem where both the MN and the CN are attached to the same MAG, and it is not applicable when the CN does not behave like an MN.)